 To remain on the Assessor's Panel, Assessors must be active members of a Pony Club and attend current refresher courses conducted by their State.
 The names of Assessors on the Panel will be reveiwed by each State every three years.

 ASSESSMENT CREDITS: Any section of a Test passed by the candidated will be held as credit/s until such time as all sections are passed (maximum two years from original practical Assessment date).

-WORKSHEETS: Worksheets are available for B, H and A which guide Candidates throught the Syllabus requirements.
+WORKSHEETS: Worksheets are available for B and A which guide Candidates throughout the Syllabus requirements.
 There is no course content in the worksheets as it is expected that Candidates at this level will gather their knowledge from a variety of sources.

 HORSES: Horse and rider combinations for practical assessment must have attended a minimum of 2 working rallies and must be the rider's qualified mount as per State/Territory Rules.

-CERTIFICATES AND CLOTH PATCHES: Certificates and cloth patches are available from the association office for presentation to members gaining certificates.
+CERTIFICATES AND CLOTH PATCHES: Certificates and cloth patches are available from the Pony Club NSW association office for presentation to members gaining certificates.
 Cloth patches are to be worn on the right-hand sleeve of shirt or jumper above the elbow starting with D at the top.